CodingKoopa/lionbot/Readme.md

 - A Bash command for use with with the Docker CLI.
 - A [Docker Compose](https://docs.docker.com/compose/overview/) `yml` configuration, with `version: "3.7"`.

-Which one of these two you follow depends on whether or not you use Docker Compose in your setup.
+Which one of these two you follow depends on whether or not you use Docker Compose in your setup. **Either way, the Docker excerpts from different subheadings should be combined into a final command or `yml`.**

 #### Discord Setup
 1. Create a Discord server.